 Today, many medications for the treatment of sinusitis are readily available over-the-counter while others are by prescription only.
 These medications are often taken in combination in an effort to achieve relief.
 These medications include:

 - Pain Relievers (such as Tylenol or Motrin)

 - Decongestants (either nasal spray or pill form)

 - Antihistamines (either nasal spray or pill form)

 - Steroids (either nasal spray or pill form)

-If you have tried several of these medications and symptoms continuously return, it is time to see if Balloon Sinus Dilation is right for you.
-It’s a simple, proven, in-office procedure and is covered by most insurance plans!’
+If you have tried many of the above listed medications, yet continue with routine sinus infections, s it is time to see if Balloon Sinus Dilation is right for you.
+Balloon Sinus Dilation is design to reverse the sinus infection cycle by widening blocked sinus passages.
+It’s a simple, proven, in-office procedure and is covered by most insurance plans!

 Sinusitis Relief Testimonial